Become a Yoast SEO pro:

 You can find all the features of Yoast SEO in the sidebar in the block editor

-The snippet preview shows you how the Yoast plugin displays your page to Google and other search engines.
-In other words, it gives an idea of how your site can appear in the search results:
+The Google preview shows you how the Yoast plugin displays your page to Google and other search engines.
+In other words, it gives an idea of how your page can appear in the search results:

 The Google preview makes it easy to optimize your post for the search results

 In the Google preview, you can set an SEO title and meta description.
-Make an effort and write a title and meta description that reflects what your post or page is about.
+Make an effort and write a title and meta description that reflect what your post or page is about.
 Let people know they’ll find what they’re looking for on your site and entice them to visit your page.
 There’s no guarantee that Google will display your meta description in the results pages.
-But if the meta description you add here is good, you’ll increase the odds of using it.
+But if the meta description you add here is good, you’ll increase the odds of it being used.

 Other items in the sidebar and meta box

 Of course, there is so much more you can do with Yoast SEO.
-You can access and change many settings of the plugin in the Yoast Dashboard.
+You can access and change lots of settings in the Yoast SEO settings overview.
 There’s usually no need to change anything.
-Especially if you’re new to SEO, it’s wise to stick to the settings you set with the first-time configuration.
+Especially if you’re new to SEO, it’s wise to start with the settings you set with the first-time configuration.
 But let’s quickly look around to give you an idea of the options.

 Site basics